 If you think that video isn’t an important tool for marketing your business, think again.
-Video is one of the strongest tools a business can use to better showcase what they do on their websites and social media platforms.
+Online video content is one of the strongest tools a business can use to better showcase what they do on their websites and social media platforms.

 Know your audience

 On Your Mark Transportation video intern Sydney Brashear explains that when it comes to accessing information, young adults often prefer a video over a lengthy article or blog post.

 “You can get all the information you are looking for without having to read a long article,” she says.
 “And you can save the video so you can refer back to it in the future.”